rahul-verma/arjuna/docs/source/textparsing.rst

 Creating an **XmlNode** Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A loaded full Xml or a part of it is represented using an :py:class:`XmlNode <arjuna.tpi.helper.xml.XmlNode>` object.
+A loaded full Xml or a part of it is represented using an :py:class:`XmlNode <arjuna.tpi.parser.xml.XmlNode>` object.

-Arjuna's :py:class:`Xml <arjuna.tpi.helper.xml.Xml>` class provides various helper methods to easily create an XmlNode object from various sources:
+Arjuna's :py:class:`Xml <arjuna.tpi.parser.xml.Xml>` class provides various helper methods to easily create an XmlNode object from various sources:

     * **from_file**: Load XmlNode from a file.
     * **from_str**: Load XmlNode from a string.